 - Gender and Women's Studies

 - MA, PhD, University of Melbourne

-Dr. Martin is currently studying the availability of harm reduction services in the Atlantic Provinces, in particular, methadone maintenance treatment for opiate-dependent pregnant women in Nova Scotia.
-Dr. Martin’s previous research projects have included a critical analysis of the causes and consequences of women’s “substance abuse” as they are framed in epidemiological and clinical literature, an investigation into the current barriers to providing harm reduction services to people who use drugs in Atlantic Canada, and an exploration of the social networks and social meanings that inform key moments in drug-using trajectories, with a focus on young pregnant women and mothers in the process of disengaging from injecting drug use.
+Dr. Martin’s current research looks cross-culturally at the nexus of relations between families, agencies and the state vis-à-vis the parents who use opioids’ pathways through the health and social care system.
+She is also currently studying the social, special and policy arrangements that govern pregnant women’s access to opiate substitution treatment in Nova Scotia, the role of Atlantic Canadian addiction treatment services in meeting a range of users’ health and social needs, and the experiences of caregivers for those engaged with the substance use treatment system in Canada.
+Dr. Martin’s previous research projects have included a critical analysis of the causes and consequences of women’s “substance abuse” as they are framed in epidemiological and clinical literature and an exploration of the social networks and social meanings that inform key moments in drug-using trajectories, with a focus on young pregnant women and mothers in the process of disengaging from injecting drug use.

 - Martin, F.S. & Aston, S. (2014) A "special population" with "unique treatment needs": Dominant representations of" women's substance abuse" and their effects.
 Contemporary Drug Problems, 41, 3, pp. 335-360.
 [PDF - 2.2 MB]